Pacific Southwest, Region 9: Superfund

-Groundwater and soil were found to be contaminated with various pesticides/herbicides and volatile organic compounds (VOCs).
+Groundwater and soil were found to be contaminated with lead, PCBs and other contaminants related to waste metal processing.
 Coming into direct contact with or accidentally ingesting contaminated soil or groundwater may have posed a potential threat to human health before EPA's cleanup action.

 Entire Site: In 1983, the site was fenced and soil samples were collected.

 From 1985 to 1987, over 11,000 cubic yards of contaminated soil were excavated and removed to an approved hazardous waste disposal facility.

 Deletion from the National Priorities List: The site was deleted from the EPA's National Priorities List in September of 1991.
 Cleanup goals specified in Records of Decision have been met, institutional controls are in place, and all required reports and records are completed.
 EPA concluded that the cleanup levels of the soil at the site of the current Jibboom Park are protective of human health and the environment, and the site is available for unrestricted use and unlimited access.
 (UU/UE [Unlimited Use/Unrestricted Exposure])